 After applying for, what can feel like, hundreds of graduate jobs, you’ve finally secured yourself an interview.
 Now all you need to do is impress the interviewer enough to secure the role.
-An interview is about more than just your skills, it's about who you are a person and how you come across, to see if you’re going to be a good match for the role and company.
+A graduate interview is about more than just your skills, it's about who you are as a person and how you come across.
+This will determine whether you are a good match for the role and the company, and visa versa.
 Every organisation works differently and has a different set of values, so how a person works, and their personality can be an important part of the selection process.

 How to prepare for a graduate interview

 You will need to prepare for every stage of the recruitment processes.
 Some graduate roles have several layers of selection while others only have one or two.